Museum Studies Graduate Program

 MUSE 799.
 Museum Internship.
 1-6 Hours.

 Provides directed, practical experience in research, collection, care, and management, public education, and exhibits with emphasis to suit the particular requirements of each student.
 Graded on a satisfactory/unsatisfactory basis.
-(Same as AMS 799, ANTH 799, BIOL 799, GEOL 723, and HIST 799.)
+(Same as AMS 799, ANTH 799, and GEOL 723.)
 INT.

 MUSE 801.
 The Nature of Museums.
 3 Hours.